lambdam/clojure-fullstack-ssr-template/README.md

 Open the frontend at http://localhost:4567

+You can refresh and reload the system by running the project custom command: `Calva: Run Custom REPL Command` followed by `Refresh and restart Clojure project`.

 ### Joyride convenience included

 If you have the [Joyride](https://github.com/BetterThanTomorrow/joyride) VS Code extension installed, you can benefit from the Joyride scripts and functions included in this project.